Packard Caribbean: Development

 The domestic "Big Three" automakers were developing "quasi-custom" models.
 Marketers at the time described them as a "sports car, which usually meant anything with a convertible top, lots of performance, a few unique styling touches, and top-of-the-line price tag.

 The image of Packard automobiles during the early 1950s was "perceived as stodgy and old-fashioned."
 Packard needed a "halo car to cast a modern glow on the marque."
 The company prepared a concept car, the Packard Pan-American, earning positive reception at auto shows during 1952.
 The Caribbean was introduced for the 1953 model year as "Packard's sportiest car ... based on the standard Cavalier convertible, with custom touches transforming it into a line-topping stunner."

 1953

-The 1953 Caribbean was perhaps Packard's most easily identified car because of its full cutout rear wheel housing and side trim, limited to a chrome band outline that stretched the car's entire length.
-The band also helped to further delineate the car's wheel openings.
+The 1953 Caribbean was perhaps Packard's most easily identified car because of its full cutout rear wheel housing and side trim, limited to a chrome band that outlined the bottom of the car's entire length.
+The band also helped further delineate the car's wheel openings, and the door handle was concealed and aligned with the chrome beltline surrounding the side windows, the bottom of the windshield, and the rear window.
 A steel continental spare tire was also standard.

 The hood featured a broad, low leaded-in hood scoop.
-Bodies for the Caribbean were modified by Mitchell-Bentley Corporation of Ionia, Michigan.
-Available "advertised" colors for the car were limited to Polaris Blue, Gulf Green Metallic, Maroon Metallic or Sahara Sand.
+Bodies for the Caribbean were modified by Mitchell-Bentley Corporation of Ionia, Michigan instead of Briggs Manufacturing Company, who had supplied bodywork to Packard beginning in 1941.
+Available "advertised" colors for the car were limited to Polaris Blue, Gulf Green Metallic, Maroon Metallic, or Sahara Sand.
 However, a mere handful of special-ordered cars were built in Ivory or Black.